-Generally, there is no waiting period for a beneficiary of international protection to apply for family reunification after being granted international protection status.
-The only exception is made in the law for beneficiaries who have been granted subsidiary protection for 1 year - they obtain the right to family reunification after their status is extended.
-On the other hand, persons with refugee status and subsidiary protection longer than 1 year can apply for family reunification immediately after being granted status.
+reunification after their status is extended.
+On the other hand, persons with refugee status and subsidiary protection longer than one year can apply for family reunification immediately after being granted status.
 There is no other differences regarding the criteria and conditions for family reunification between persons with refugee status and subsidiary protection status.

-Both persons enjoying refugee status and subsidiary protection have to apply for family reunification within 90 days since the recognition of their status (or extension of subsidiary protection status if it was granted for 1 year) in order to enjoy the more favourable conditions available to beneficiaries of international protection.
-In case the beneficiary does not apply in 90 days, the family member must meet the general conditions for family reunification: possession of a valid passport, health insurance and sufficient financial means.219
+Both persons enjoying refugee status and subsidiary protection have to apply for family reunification within 90 days since the recognition of their status (or extension of subsidiary protection status if it was granted for one year) in order to enjoy the more favourable conditions available to beneficiaries of international protection.
+In case the beneficiary does not apply in 90 days, the family member must meet the general conditions for family reunification: possession of a valid passport, health insurance and sufficient financial means.

-Seven applications for family reunification were submitted in 2017.
-In the same year three applications were approved (each for one family member).
-220 59 applications for family reunification were submitted in 2018, of which 50 were submitted by persons with refugee status and 9 by persons with subsidiary protection.
+In 2018, 59 applications for family reunification were submitted out of which 50 were submitted by persons with refugee status and nine by persons with subsidiary protection.
 Decisions were taken regarding 27 applications for family reunification.
-9 persons were granted permanent resident permits and 9 applications for family reunification were rejected.
-9 procedures were stopped.
-221
+Nine persons were granted permanent resident permits and nine applications for family reunification were rejected.
+Nine procedures were stopped.